-Section 160 of the Act stipulates that, if a council declares that general rates will be raised by the application of a uniform rate, the council must specify a percentage as the uniform rate.
+Section 160 of the Act states, if a council declares that general rates will be raised by the application of a uniform rate, the council must specify a percentage as the uniform rate.
 Rates will be determined by multiplying that percentage by the value of the relevant land.

-Council has not adopted uniform rates.
+Council has not adopted a uniform rate.